andersju/1600pr.sh/README.md

 A few things (such as what sizes to generate) can be set with variables at the top of the script.
 Otherwise just hack it to your heart's content.
-This is a quick hack for my own personal use: it's deliberately minimalist and I'm not looking to add features, but perhaps it can be of use to someone else too.
+This is a quick hack for my own personal use: it's deliberately minimalist and I'm not looking to add major features, but perhaps it can be of use to someone else too.

 To change title/url/email without modifying the script you can use environment variables.
 Just set them somewhere, perhaps in a wrapper script, like so: